moustakas/desi-photometry/README.md

 from [LS/DR9](https://www.legacysurvey.org/dr9/description) for observed and *potential* DESI targets (excluding sky fibers) in the DESI/EDR.

-> **Getting Started Quickly** The [example
+> **Getting Started Quickly:** The [example
     notebook](https://github.com/moustakas/desi-photometry/blob/main/example.ipynb)
-    shows how to quickly grab targeting and Tractor photometry for a hypothetical set of DESI targets.
+    shows how to quickly grab targeting and Tractor photometry from this value-added catalog for a hypothetical set of DESI targets, but be sure to read the documentation below for all the details.

 Content, Organization, & Data Model
 -----------------------------------